 The French are the only masters on board!...

-According to this survey, 59% of respondents say they are "in favor of unions continuing their calls for strike movements and demonstrations after the adoption of the pension reform text by Parliament".
+According to this survey, 59% of respondents said they were "in favor of unions continuing their calls for strike action and demonstrations after Parliament adopted the pension reform bill".

 They are 40% to think the opposite and 1% do not decide.